exonum/exonum-doc/src/advanced/consensus/requests.md

 ### `Connect`

-- It is possible to access the author by using the IP address + port mentioned in the message.
+- It is possible to access the author by using the address + port mentioned in the message.

-  > It's just _address_.
-  > `Connect` messages now support host names as well as IP addresses.

 ## Request Messages